petarov/java-app-icons/README.md

 ```

 You'll need to provide your own `ExecutorService`, something that your server application probably already has instantiated.
+There are different strategies about what [type of ExecutorService](https://dzone.com/articles/java-executor-service-types)
+to use depending on the particular use case.

 The file download API works a bit differently in non-blocking mode.
 The inner download and save to disk operations are both
 non-blocking, therefore the callback gets notified as soon as a single icon entry gets processed for the apps specified.